Emma-Shevchenko/video-game-sales-analysis/README.md

 # video-game-sales-analysis
-Comprehensive EDA, Advanced SQL Analysis and Machine Learning (Hit Game Prediction) on Video Game Sales dataset
+**Comprehensive EDA, Advanced SQL Analysis and Machine Learning (Hit Game Prediction) on Video Game Sales dataset**

-# Video Game Sales Analysis: SQL Analytics + Machine Learning
-A end-to-end data analysis project on the historical video game sales dataset (16,598 titles, 1980–2020).
-The project combines **20+ SQL queries** (including window functions) for business analytics with a **machine learning pipeline** that predicts whether a game will become a commercial "hit."
+An end-to-end data analysis project on the historical video game sales dataset (16,598 titles, 1980–2020).
+The project combines **20 SQL queries** (including window functions) for business analytics with a **machine learning pipeline** that predicts whether a game will become a commercial "hit."
-The goal was to treat this as a real analytics project rather than a single-notebook script: clean data properly, ask meaningful business questions in SQL, visualize the market, and build a leakage-free classification model on top of it.

-## Objectives:
+## Objectives

+The main goals of this project were to:

 - Clean and preprocess a real-world dataset
 - Perform analytical SQL queries
 - Explore sales patterns using visualizations